-There are two basic approaches: 1) Multiple Conjugate Adaptive Optics (MCAO), first proposed by Beckers1 and pursued for the Gemini Telescope by Ellerbroek and Rigaut.2 MCAO places multiple deformable mirrors at optical conjugates to specific altitudes in the atmosphere with the objective of minimizing the anisoplanatic effects by placing the correction optically closer to the points at which aberrations are introduced.
+There are two basic approaches: Multiple Conjugate Adaptive Optics (MCAO), first proposed by Beckers [ref] and pursued for the Gemini Telescope by Rigaut and Ellerbroek [refs].
+MCAO places multiple deformable mirrors at optical conjugates to specific altitudes in the atmosphere with the objective of minimizing the anisoplanatic effects by placing the correction optically closer to the points at which aberrations are introduced.
 The MCAO optical relay and deformable mirrors (DMs) are designed to pass the entire science field of view, and, generally, all the "technical" field which includes laser guidestars and tip/tilt stars.
-2) Multiple Object Adaptive Optics (MOAO), first introduced as the ESO Falcon instrument3, and later suggested as an instrument option for the Thirty Meter Telescope (TMT), uses separate narrow field wavefront correctors for each of several objects in the field.
+Multiple Object Adaptive Optics (MOAO), first introduced as the ESO Falcon instrument [ref], and later suggested by Ellerbroek as an instrument option for the Thirty Meter Telescope (TMT) [ref], uses separate narrow field wavefront correctors for each of several objects in the field.
 The MOAO units are deployable over the field and each contains its own AO relay and DM.
 The technical field must be handled by a separate relay, or possibly, using similar MOAO units for each guide star.